SharvilD11/E-Commerce-Zorro---Django/README.md

-# E-Commerce-Zorro---Django
+# SOC Project Name : Making an E-Commerce Website using Django
-E-Commerce Website using Django
+SOC Project Name : Making an E-Commerce Website using Django